GrantMeStrength/fMODEM/README.md

 * Four LEDs
 * Four 330Ohm resisters

-Connect the Arduino TX/RX to the RX/TX pins on the RS232/TTL adaptor.
+Connect the Arduino TX/RX to the TX/RX pins on the RS232/TTL adaptor (TX to TX, RX to RX).
 Connect the power and GND pins on the adaptor to GND and 5V on the Arduino.

-The LEDs connect to pins 4,5,6 and 7 on the Arduino, with a resistor to ground for each of them.
+The LEDs connect to pins 4,5,6 and 7 on the Arduino.
+I put a resistor in-line with each LED, and connected them all to a common ground.

+When testing, define the DEBUG lable in the source code, and this will use the USB serial connection - you can open the Serial Monitor and try it out on your desktop PC.
+Remember to build it without the DEBUG label to use the actual RS232 serial port.

 # Issues

 * I've found that the WiFi connection is not working when a DC power supply is connected directly to the Arduino, rather than the USB connection.
 This could be nothing more than using the wrong spec power supply on my part.

 * No hardware flow control is even attempted never mind supported.
-There are, however, four LEDs.
+There are, however, four LEDs to distract you.

 * After starting work on this project, I found other solutions such as [Bo Zimmerman's Zimodem](https://github.com/bozimmerman/Zimodem), which is a decidedly more comprehensive solution.
 As Bo's modem runs on the ESP8266/ESP, it can be built on a single circuit board - see [8-Bit Bruno's WiFiModem](https://github.com/8bit-bruno/WiFiModem) - and so my project really makes sense only if you have an Arduno UNO WiFi Rev2 lying around, or just want to do things in a different way.